Revamp your wallet with the most common financial goals examples to get your money back on track!

 I have identified what purchases make me happy and what my money would be wasted on.
 So for myself, I don’t have a “clothes” budget.
 I maybe buy 1-3 items of clothes a year, and 99% of that is either new jeans (I wear mine out on the leg inseam) or I buy new fresh, clean white t-shirts.
 That’s it.

 What does make me happy is spending my money on vacations, good food, and family outings to the zoo and such.
+So look at setting at least one specific goal that just makes you happy!

 January 21st – Clear the Clutter & Cash-In!